iancooper/Practical-Messaging-Java/README.md

 # Practical-Messaging-Java
-Practical Messaging Examples for Java
+A tutorial for teaching basic messaging patterns